NEIAAC/e-neiler/README.md

 - Create a `.env` file based on the provided `.env.example` file, with attention to the notes on each variable

-- Edit the `template.txt` file in the `data` folder to contain the appropriate email content
+- Edit the `template.txt` file in the `data` folder to contain the appropriate email content or even change it to a `.html` file

 - Edit the `details.csv` file in the `data` folder to contain the appropriate recipient emails, placeholder replacements and file attatchment paths, depending on what is needed